Prepaid SIM Cards for Singapore – Index

 Types of SIM cards with data for Singapore

-Generally speaking, you can access data connections in Singapore in three different ways.
-You can either purchase a local prepaid SIM card, use roaming with your current subscription in your home country, or buy an international travel SIM card.
+Generally speaking, you can access data connections in Singapore in four different ways.
+You can either purchase a local prepaid SIM card, use roaming with your current subscription in your home country, get an eSIM, or buy an international travel SIM card.
 Let’s review the options.

-The most popular and easiest option (from my point of view) is to buy a local prepaid SIM card.
-It’s so convenient to just drop by a shop just when you’re still inside the airport.
+A popular and easy option is to buy a local prepaid SIM card.
+It’s so convenient just to drop by a shop just when you’re still inside the airport.

 Besides, if you want an even more convenient experience you can just order a SIM card online before you depart for Singapore.
 There are plenty of websites, such as Amazon, that offer SIM cards for reasonable costs.